 Nikhef attaches great importance to the maintaining and improvement of the good reputation that the institute has built up over the years.
 As a doctoral student at Nikhef you have direct influence on this reputation.
 Obviously your research is of excellent quality, and you work to the highest standards of integrity.
 Also make sure that you can give an accurate picture and a fair representation outside Nikhef of the organisation.
-The Communications department can help you with advice, templates and with representative activities.
-You can find them in room H222b.
+The Communication department can help you with advice, templates and with representative activities.